 My typical checklist of questions include:

-• Is the font consistent throughout?
+- Is the font consistent throughout?
 Size?
-Color?
+Colour?
 Line spacing?
 Alignment?

-• Do the slides work as I was expecting?
-Do all elements display correctly?
-Do animations work correctly?
+- Do the slides/elements/animations work as I was expecting?

 When I have tested, and run through everything and ironed out any glitches and issues; it’s time to send it to the client for their review and comments.
 This is the nail biting part!